-With over two decades of federal, prosecutorial and law enforcement experience, including in the leadership at Criminal Division headquarters of the U.S. Department of Justice, in the Office of the Counsel to the President of the United States, and as an Assistant U.S. Attorney under Rudy Giuliani in New York, Mr. McNally is a trial and appellate lawyer whose practice includes affirmative recoveries, antitrust, commercial disputes, business and other civil litigation, corporate governance, and internal investigations for fraud, Foreign Corrupt Practices Act (FCPA), public corruption and other matters.
+With over two decades of federal, prosecutorial and law enforcement experience, including in the leadership at Criminal Division headquarters of the U.S. Department of Justice, in the Office of the Counsel to the President of the United States, and as an Assistant U.S. Attorney in the Southern District of New York (SDNY), Mr. McNally is a trial and appellate lawyer whose practice includes affirmative recoveries, antitrust, commercial disputes, business and other civil litigation, corporate governance, and internal investigations for fraud, Foreign Corrupt Practices Act (FCPA), public corruption and other matters.

 He routinely leads the defense of white collar criminal cases, grand jury, antitrust and other investigations by federal, state and overseas government agencies, particularly in cases involving the FBI, the Department of Justice, SEC and state and regulatory authorities.
 As to these and other capabilities, the Attorney General of the United States called Mr. McNally a “smart, energetic, highly capable, and very effective attorney” with a “reputation for legal excellence, leadership, people skills and communications expertise,” and describes him as “a full package lawyer” who has been “repeatedly tapped to take on enormous national challenges.”